Shadow self: what is it and how can it help you?

 Additionally, there are many ways to approach the process of overcoming your inner shadow.
 It's important to remember that there is no one "right" way to do this- everyone will have their own unique path to follow.
 The key is to be patient, compassionate, and accepting of yourself as you work through this challenging process.

 So if you're feeling ready to face your inner shadow, we encourage you to explore some of the resources we've listed in this article.
 Remember that it's OK to take things slow, and don't hesitate to reach out for help if needed.
-With time, patience, and dedication, you will be able to overcome the challenges posed by your inner shadow and, finally, embrace all aspects of who you are, and reap the overwhelming benefits.
+With time, patience, and dedication, you will be able to overcome the challenges posed by your inner shadow, finally embrace all aspects of who you are, and reap the overwhelming benefits.

 About Julian Lewis